CPUjoker303/netlify2.0/content/posts/11-best-outdoor-light-bulbs-for-cold-weather-november-2020.md

 </table>
 {{</html-code>}}

-### How to connect KASA Smart Light Bulb with a mobile phone?
+### How to connect KASA Smart Light Bulb with a mobile phone

-* Install KASA application in your android and ios device
+* Install KASA application in your android and ios device.
-* Create an account or login on the KASA Smart application
+* Create an account or login on the KASA Smart application.
 * You come to the screen where it says “Devices.”
-* On the top right corner of your mobile device there, you find the + button
+* On the top right corner of your mobile device there, you find the + button.
-* Press the plus button and then select add device
+* Press the plus button and then select add device.
-* Once the add device comes up just, you have to scroll down and find the smart light option
+* Once the add device comes up just, you have to scroll down and find the smart light option.
-* Make sure the Kasa light bulb is power On
+* Make sure the Kasa light bulb is power On.

 {{<pros>}}

-<li>white LED light bulb</li>
+<li>White LED light bulb.</li>
-<li>Wi-Fi light bulb</li>
+<li>Wi-Fi light bulb.</li>
-<li>No need for a hub or extra equipment</li>
+<li>No need for a hub or extra equipment.</li>
-<li>Easy to connect with Kasa smart app</li>
+<li>Easy to connect with Kasa smart app.</li>
-<li>simple voice commands to control with any Alexa, Google</li>
+<li>Simple voice commands to control with any Alexa, Google.</li>
-<li>Perfect for outdoor purpose</li>
+<li>Perfect for outdoor purpose.</li>
 {{</pros>}}
 {{<cons>}}
-<li>Not sealed fixtures</li>
+<li>Not sealed fixtures.</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07FZ289NH/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B07FZ289NH&linkId=f4c3f581aea994efba9efb9023afb2ad{{</button>}}

 ### LOHAS Bug Light Bulb Yellow LED Bulbs

 ![LOHAS Bug Light Bulb Yellow LED Bulbs](/uploads/lohas-bug-light-bulb-yellow-led-bulbs-.jpg "LOHAS Bug Light Bulb Yellow LED Bulbs")

 Next is LOHAS Bug light bulb review.
 The excellent great value bulb is a non-dimmable LED bulb.
 It is for long time usage up to 30000 hours of life.
 The power-saving bulb can save your money by providing great bright yellow light.

 The LOHAS Bug light is excellent for outdoor usage, and for dark winter nights, the bulb can way you bright.
 This five-watt bulb lumen flux count upto450 and has an E26 Base socket that can easily fit in any fixture.

 The 2000 kelvin color temperature elegant amber yellow light is for make day bright in the dark night.
 It is a lead or mercury-free bulb.
 The brilliant light can be used for indoor, outdoor, and also for security light for homes.Next is LOHAS Bug light bulb review.
 The excellent great value bulb is a non-dimmable LED bulb.
 It is for long time usage up to 30000 hours of life.

 The power-saving bulb can save your money by providing great bright yellow light.
 The LOHAS Bug light is excellent for outdoor usage, and for dark winter nights, the bulb can way you bright.
 This five-watt bulb lumen flux count upto450 and has an E26 Base socket that can easily fit in any fixture.

+The 2000 kelvin color temperature elegant amber yellow light is for make day bright in the dark night.
+It is a lead or mercury-free bulb.
+The brilliant light can be used for indoor, outdoor, and also for security light for homes.

 #### Specifications